Benchmark 4: Curriculum and Support

 "How will we respond when a student experiences difficulty in learning?"

-The initial CAB PLC will examine the baseline TSI and STAAR data to develop individualized student plans for ongoing academic support and classroom instruction.
-THe CAB PLC will adhere to protocols developed by Birdville ISD to maintain focus on the attained curriculum ( what the student learned as opposed to what the student was taught.)
+The CAB PLC examines the baseline TSI and STAAR data for incoming students to develop individualized student plans for ongoing academic support and classroom instruction.
+THe CAB PLC will adhere to protocols developed by Birdville ISD to maintain focus on the attained curriculum (what the student learned as opposed to what the student was taught.)
 All Birdville ISD PLC protocols are listed below.

 DuFour, R. (2004) What is a professional learning community?
 Educational Leadership, 61(8), 6 - 11.